containers/fetchit/docs/index.rst

 FetchIt
 =======
 FetchIt was designed to allow for the hands off management of containers running on system running podman.
-Check out the :ref:`Quick Start <quickstart>` for a quick example of FetchIt.
+Check out the :ref:`Quick Start` for a quick example of FetchIt.

 .. toctree::
    :maxdepth: 2